Ksoucha/Ksoucha/README.md

 * Implemented civilian AI behavior using Behavior Trees (to manage the patrol, alert and combat states)
 * Developed a data-oriented system for the Skill books using data tables and enum-driven IDs, allowing narrative and level designers to dynamically update content without code changes
 * Optimized the Music Manager blueprint by replacing inefficient per-frame agent checks with collision-based triggers and implementing a map structure (instead of multiple booleans) for music selection
-* Created a graph data structure to manage the game endings and completed missions
+* Created a graph-based system in the GameEndingsManager Blueprint to manage and trigger different game endings based on completed missions
 * Itch.io page: [SteamBound](https://doumeki21.itch.io/steambound)

 ## [LinkedListVisualizer](https://github.com/Ksoucha/LinkedListVisualizerProject)